Tetrarium/cadex-tt/README.md

 4. The form should be built using components from a third-party component library (Ant Design, Material UI, Radix, React Aria, etc.)

-5. Form elds should be customized using CSS (including non-default states such as "focus").
+5. Form fields should be customized using CSS (including non-default states such as "focus").

 6. The form should send the parameters to the server and get back data for the display of the box.